-THIS PRIVACY NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.
+THIS NOTICE IS EFFECTIVE July 20, 2020.

-Northwest Community Healthcare (NCH), which includes Northwest Community Hospital, Northwest Community Day Surgery Center, and Northwest Community Medical Group, are required by law to maintain the privacy of your protected health information and to provide you with notice of their legal duties and privacy practices with respect to such information.
-NCH and certain groups of independent hospital-based physicians at NCH, use this “Privacy Notice” to comply with federal and state privacy rights and protections for patients whose rights are described below.
+Northwest Community Healthcare (NCH), including all of its subsidiaries and entities, is required by law to maintain the privacy of your protected health information and to provide you with notice of its legal duties and privacy practices with respect to such information.
+NCH and certain groups of independent hospital based physicians at NCH, use this “Privacy Notice” to comply with federal and state privacy rights and protections for patients whose rights are described below.
 NCH reserves the right to change the terms of this Privacy Notice as allowed or required by law.
-In the event that NCH does make a change to this Privacy Notice, NCH will provide you with a copy of the revised Privacy Notice upon request.
+In the event NCH does make a change to this Privacy Notice, NCH will provide you with a copy of the revised Privacy Notice upon request.

 NCH may use or disclose your protected health information in the following situations without your authorization or providing you the opportunity to agree or object.
 For each category of uses or disclosures, NCH will explain what it means and present some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways NCH are permitted to use and disclose information will fall within one of the categories.